Do you know the blank page syndrome? or as Wikipedia calls it, the writer’s block?

 My only and main issue has always been writing long pieces for the mere reason that each time, I end up facing the same phenomena: a writer’s block.
-Meaning, I know what I want to write, but then, again, I cannot figure out the right words to express it, or the order in which I should write it, or I simply run out of inspiration.
-I list out all my ideas, in order to come back to them later.
+Meaning, I know what I want to write, but then, again, I cannot figure out the right words to express it, or the order in which I should write it, or I simply run out of inspiration, however, in situations like this ones, I list out all my ideas, in order to come back to them later.
 But I never do.
 But I swear I will.
 Someday.

 Whilst many think the writer’s block only occurs when writing something, I figured it not to be true at all.
 In fact, the writer’s block can happen in any life situation:

 - When you finish a TV show, and forget what to do next

 - When you arrive at the supermarket, and forget what you were supposed to buy

 - When you enter a room, not knowing why you came here in the first place

 - When you are feeling depressed, and are unable to do any productive activity

 - When you launch your business, blog or website and you fail taking the next steps in its development

 Regardless of the situation, the answer to any writer’s block is… to continue.